jruedas1/concert-map-react/data/data_processing.md

 The `db.json` file, used for development purposes and served locally through the JSON-server dependency, has been updated to reflect the new genre data.
 The method for generating the `db.json` file was further modified to include venues data.

+## Revised JSON structures for Redis DB

+As of 2024-10-21, preparations are underway to move away from hosting our data on Firebase and shifting to our own hosted Redis DB.
+Tests show Redis is extremely picky about JSON syntax.
+The main issues to note when inserting JSON to Redis are as follows:

+1. RedisJSON data retrieval does not work on prettified JSON as the newline characters interfere.
+Therefore it is necessary to process the JSON to be compacted and on one line before insertion to Redis.
+2. The JSON.SET syntax requires the JSON value to be sent between single quotes.
+Therefore, the any single quotes inside the JSON structure need to be escaped.
+The correct escape for Redis JSON is a single backslash.
+Therefore the JSON needs to be further processed to insert a single backslash before every single quote.

+The script for processing JSON for Redis has been added to a python file called `redis_python.py`.
+The prepared JSON files for years, genres, and venues have been added to the data directory.

+Note that from a JSON perspective, the code with the single escape backslash is no longer valid JSON.
+However, on insertion to the Redis DB, the escape backslash is removed, and what is left is valid JSON.
+Since the resulting files are not valid JSON, they are included here as plain text files and not given the `.json` file ending.